 Beat until tripled: Beat eggs for 6 minutes on speed 8, or until tripled in volume and almost pure white.

-Temper milk with some Egg Batter: Pour hot milk, vanilla and oil into the now empty flour bowl.
+Temper milk: Pour hot milk, vanilla and oil into the now empty flour bowl.
 Add about 3/4 cups of the Egg Batter into the hot milk (don't need to be 100% accurate with amount).
 Use a whisk to mix until smooth - you can be vigorous here.
 Will look foamy.

 Slowly add milk: With the beater on Speed 1, pour the Milk mixture into the Egg Batter over 15 seconds, then turn beater off.